Dark Matter, Millicharges, Axion and Scalar Particles, Gauge Bosons, and Other New Physics with LDMX: Introduction

 While the missing momentum channel forms the basis of the LDMX design, the instrumentation required for this measurement also enables a second, complementary search for penetrating electromagnetic showers that occur far beyond the typical range of showers in the ECAL.
 Triggering on such events should be possible using energy deposition near the back of the ECAL or front of the HCAL.
 This defines what we refer to as the {\it visible displaced decay} channel in this paper, and a cartoon for a signal reaction is shown in the right panel of Fig.~\ref{fig:ldmx_setup}.
 An analogous displaced-decay search has recently been performed by NA64~\cite{Banerjee:2018vgk}, but we emphasize that, unlike NA64, we consider here a visible decay search with the \emph{unmodified} LDMX detector.
 Relative to the missing momentum channel, this channel is potentially more limited by reducible backgrounds that arise from very energetic neutral hadrons produced in hard electron or photon collisions with nuclei in the upstream part of the detector.
 These hadrons can initiate a displaced \emph{hadronic} shower when they interact or decay, which will sometimes fake the displaced electromagnetic shower expected from the decay of an exotic long-lived particle.
 A full experimental study of this signature has not been completed, but our estimates suggest that many signals with boosted decay lengths of $20 \text{ cm}-40 \text{ cm}$ would have sufficient yield to stand out over this background.
 We will estimate the sensitivity of LDMX to such reactions in Sec.~\ref{sec:visible_signals}.

-In practice, LDMX has presented a design intended for a first phase of running with roughly $4\times 10^{14}$ electrons on target (EOT) at $4 \ \GeV$, but has also considered scenarios for increasing this luminosity to about $\sim 10^{16}$ EOT using beams with energies up to $16 \ \GeV$.
+In practice, LDMX has presented a design intended for a first phase of running with roughly $4\times 10^{14}$ electrons on target (EOT) at 4 GeV, but has also considered scenarios for increasing this luminosity to about $\sim 10^{16}$ EOT using beams with energies up to 16 GeV.
 This corresponds to potential configurations in the US at DASEL~\cite{Raubenheimer:2018mwt}, Jefferson Lab, or in Europe at CERN~\cite{Akesson:2018yrp}.
 Moreover, the possibility of using a muon beam has also been suggested~\cite{Kahn:2018cqs}, and this would offer complementary reach for some models.
-In this paper, we largely show estimated reach for $8 \ \GeV$ and $16 \ \GeV$ beam energies, and the full luminosity that LDMX is considering.
-In a few cases, we also show the reach for some models in a short duration muon beam run.
+In this paper, we largely show estimated reach for 8 GeV and 16 GeV beam energies, and the full luminosity that LDMX is considering.
+In a few cases, we also show the reach for some models in a muon beam run with up to $10^{13}$ muons on target.